 Authentic El Paso Oktoberfest – September 12-14, 2014

 German beer and food hosted by the El Paso Sports Commission.
 Gates open at 6 PM on Friday and Sunday, with activities running until midnight.
 Music by the band of Polka musician Alex Meixner.
 Tickets are $25-27, which includes a souvenir beer stein.
 VIP tickets available.
 Sunday is family day with games, music and acitvities from 11 AM to 5 PM.

 Fort Bliss MWR Oktoberfest – September 19-21, 2014

 Fort Bliss Family and Morale, Welfare and Recreation is organizing this event that has traditionally been run by the German air force.
 It is moving from its former location on Carter Road.
 About 2500 are expected to attend on Friday and Saturday.
 Tickets are $30 each.
 Price gets you a traditional German meal and beer stein.
 Must purchase beer separately.
 Sunday is a free family day and open to all ages.

 Wurstfest – New Braunfels, Texas – November 7-16, 2014

 A celebration of German culture with food, German, Texan and domestic beer, live music and Bavarian entertainment, dancing, carnival rides and games.
 Location: 120 Landa St, New Braunfels, Texas 78130

-3rd annual event brought to you by the Exchange Club of Lake Highlands.
+4th annual event brought to you by the Exchange Club of Lake Highlands.
 Live muisc, biergarten, food and kids activity area.
-The Oktoberfest Pre-Party is September 24th from 5:30-7:30 PM.
+Be there for tapping the keg.